pybind/pybind11/.github/CONTRIBUTING.md

 Since the SDist has the rendered template files in `tools` along with the includes and CMake files in the correct locations, the builds are completely trivial and simple.
 No extra requirements are required.
-The version is baked in, so there is not even a lookup performance penalty.
+The version is baked in, so there is not even a lookup performance penalty / point of failure.